DataLinx/eclipsephp-core/docs/Documentation.md

 Unfortunately, plugin development is not yet fully self-contained, meaning you need the app skeleton, where you will add the plugin you want to develop as a dependency that is symlinked from a local folder.
 However, this is needed only if you want to manually test the plugin in the app (in your browser), since running the tests uses a default Testbench Laravel skeleton.

-🔶 **Please note**: the core package is in fact not a Filament plugin, but nevertheless everything for plugin development also applies for core development.
+🔶 **Please note**: the core package is in fact not a Filament plugin, but nevertheless, everything for plugin development also applies for core development.

 ## ⚙️ Setting up
 1. Follow the above [Getting started](Documentation.md#-getting-started) section to set up an app skeleton.